-The following certifications are approved by CDR for alternate recertification periods (this is to say that they can only be used for all 75 CPEUs every other recertification period).
-This is because certificants are not required to pass an examination for recertification.
+The following certifications are approved by CDR for alternate recertification periods (can be used to recertify every other recertification period).
 For approval, the program must be dietetics-related, must require that candidates meet eligibility requirements and pass an examination for initial certification.
 The date of completion of the certification can be either the date of notification of successful completion of the requirements for certification or the date of the examination required for certification.
-Maximum CPEUs per 5 Years
+Notification of successful completion of the certification should be received by May 31 of the last year of the recertification cycle, so that you can record the certification on your Step 2: Activity Log before you finish and submit your Activity Log on May 31 to CDR for review.
+However, if you receive notification of successful completion by June 30 of the last year of the recertification cycle, then you can record the certification on your Activity Log and finish and submit your Activity Log no later than June 30 to CDR for review.

-Certification Obtained, Provider, Date of Notification,
+Certification Obtained, Provider,

+Date of Notification,

 CPEUs Requested

-Copy of document verifying date of issue and duration of certification,
+Copy of document verifying date of issue and duration of certification, Provider Contact Information

-Refer to the Appendix for a list of approved certifications for alternate recertification periods and their contact information.
+For this category, certificants are not required to pass an examination for recertification.
+Refer to Appendix C, pages 13-16, for a list of approved certifications for alternate recertification periods and associated contact information.